 The previous day I had been at Fiona’s for a girls’ night.
-It was really a sleepover for our kids but motherhood had since taught us the art of hitting two birds with one stone.
-We had taken over the living room with nail polish, feet scrubbers and good old women’s gab.
+It was more of a sleepover for our kids since motherhood had taught us the art of hitting two birds with one stone.
+We had taken over the living room with nail polish, feet scrubbers, and good old women’s gab.
 Fiona’s husband was in another room playing video games with the boys but that didn’t stop us from cackling like old geese.
 He was one of those quiet, laid back types and he seemed to have accepted his fate with a boisterous wife, if not chosen it.

 Fiona had asked how it was going with Alan and I was telling her that it had gone as expected.
 The first month’s child support cheque had gone through, but the second one had bounced.
 He had assured me that he’d take it up with the bank and I had rolled my eyes.
 Again with the stories.